bentoml/BentoML/DEVELOPMENT.md

 make hooks
 ```
 ## Stubs
-Refers to [Installation](https://github.com/microsoft/pyright#installation) to install pyright correctly.
+Refer to [Installation](https://github.com/microsoft/pyright#installation) to install pyright correctly.

-In order to make pyright function correctly one also need to run the following scripts alongside with the stubs provided
- in the main repository.
+In order for pyright to function correctly you must also run the following scripts alongside the stubs provided in the main repository.

-One can also clone a [copy](https://github.com/bentoml/stubs) of all dependencies stubs used by BentoML to `typings/` via:
+You can also clone a [copy](https://github.com/bentoml/stubs) of all the dependencies stubs used by BentoML to `typings/` via:
 ```bash
 # Assuming at $GIT_ROOT
 git clone git@github.com:bentoml/stubs.git
 \rm -rf typings/.git* typings/*.{sh,toml,txt,cfg,py,md}
 ```

-## Creating Pull Request on GitHub
+## Creating Pull Requests on GitHub

 Push changes to your fork and follow [this
 article](https://help.github.com/en/articles/creating-a-pull-request)